 TIP 2: Know who you should be connecting with

-Linkedin has 35+ million members in the UK, so where do you start?
+LinkedIn has 44+ million members in the UK, so where do you start?
 First, be clear on what boards you want and can be appointed to.
-When it comes to developing the right board network connections, you must know the names of these organisations.
-From there, you can search LinkedIn to establish a list of who has associations with those organisations and who should be added to your board network.
+When it comes to developing the right board network connections, you must be familiar with the names of these organisations.
+From there, you can search LinkedIn to establish a list of those who have associations with those organisations and who should be added to your board network.

 TIP 3: Use a 2-step approach

 It is not enough to just be connected on LinkedIn.
 Let’s face it, having thousands of connections with whom you never communicate is unlikely to ever lead to a board appointment.
-Instead, to build a powerful board network, you must dedicate time and strategies to reap the benefit of LinkedIn.
+To build a robust board network and achieve results, it’s essential to invest time and strategic efforts in maintaining connections.

 I recommend a two-step approach.
-Initially, reach out with a ‘micro yes’ request.
-Following a successful connection request, respond with a structured response that is legitimate, authentic, customised and drives a relationship.
-My Executive Members learn how to confidently do this.
-However, using your board profile as a guide should help you write a message that promotes your value proposition in a legitimate and appropriate manner.
+Initially, reach out seeking a ‘micro yes’ request.
+Following a successful connection request, respond soon after with a structured message.
+One that is legitimate, authentic, and customised.
+My Executive Members learn how to do this with confidence.
+Using your board profile as a guide should help you write a message that promotes your NED value proposition legitimately and appropriately.

 TIP 4: Don’t ask for a job!